Kipouralkis/Kipouralkis/README.md

 ### 🌱 My Next Chapter
 - 📚 **Java & Spring**: Diving into backend development and learning how to build robust, scalable systems.
 - 💻 **React**: Exploring front-end technologies to complement my backend skills and create interactive web applications.

-### 🎨 **Personal Projects**:
-- I’m passionate about integrating web development with my creative side, particularly art and creative tech projects.
-- I want to master the skills to bring my art and creative projects to life through web and game development.
+- 🎨 **Personal Projects**: Master the skills to bring my art and creative projects to life through web and game development.

 <h2 align="left">I code with</h2>